NAU-ACM/Artificial-Intelligence/README.md

 *The lab will*

 - Make it's members feel welcome
-- Offer great exoeriences and opportunities
+- Offer great experiences and opportunities
 - Improve social and technical skills needed for success
 - Make you work smart not hard!